sergei-fomichev/wrkr/README.md

 - Wrote csv files containing accelerometer, magnitude, and weighted-moving-average from watch.
   - contains data of me sitting, typing slow, typing fast, standing, walking, jogging, and scratching my head, 10 seconds each, repeat all trials x3
   - analyzed data on iSENSE
-    - Found that X vs Z, WMA vs Z, and WMA vs Y provided the strongest distinguishing clusters, so in the future I will probably use an Expectation Maximization clustering algorithm trained on this data to classify user data
+    - Found that X vs Z, WMA vs Z, and WMA vs Y provided the strongest distinguishing clusters, so in the future I will probably use an Expectation Maximization clustering algorithm trained on this data to classify.
+More features may be explored.
     - Links: http://isenseproject.org/visualizations/1133, http://isenseproject.org/visualizations/1131, http://isenseproject.org/visualizations/1129 (expand "Groups" in the left hand side to see color codes).
 Base project: http://isenseproject.org/projects/2145

 ### Web + Leap Motion